aimeos/aimeos-docs/src/frontend/jsonapi/basics.md

 # Include related resources

 To minimize the number of requests, the Aimeos JSON API can add related resources to the response.
-For example, you can tell the server that it should not only return the list of products but also the texts associated to these products.
+For example, you can tell the server that it should not only return the list of products but also the texts associated with these products.
 The JSON API uses the parameter "include" to specify the related resources:

 === "CURL"
     ```bash